dataspread/spreadsheet-benchmark/README.md

 To get started with the _spreadsheet-benchmark_, first clone or down the repository.
 To clone the repository use: `git clone https://github.com/dataspread/spreadsheet-benchmark.git`

-The `/bct` and `/oot` directories contain the BCT and OOT benchmark experiments, respecticely.
+The `/bct` and `/oot` directories contain the BCT and OOT benchmark experiments, respectively.
 Each benchmark is further categorized based on operations (BCT) or optimizations (OOT) tested.
 Following is the benchmark organization: